nicholasvrossi/heimdallr-systems.github.io/index.md

 ---
 # Welcome

-This website documents our senior capstone project at Embry Riddle Aeronautical University.
+Heimdallr (pronounced *High-m-dollar*) Systems is a group of four Embry Riddle Aeronautical University students developing an autonomous patrol robot for our robotics capstone.
+Our robot will